 Whey Too Much: Greek Yogurt’s Dark Side For every three or four ounces of milk, Chobani and other companies can produce only one ounce of creamy Greek yogurt.
 The rest becomes acid whey.
 It’s a thin, runny waste product that can’t simply be dumped.
 Not only would that be illegal, but whey decomposition is toxic to the natural environment, robbing oxygen from streams and rivers....
 And as the nation’s hunger grows for strained yogurt, which produces more byproduct than traditional varieties, the issue of its acid runoff becomes more pressing.
 Greek yogurt companies, food scientists, and state government officials are scrambling not just to figure out uses for whey, but how to make a profit off of it.

 Scientific American reports: "An isolated population of Arctic foxes that dines only on marine animals seems to be slowly succumbing to mercury poisoning."
 Though a definitive causal link is difficult to establish, an isolated population of arctic foxes on Russia's Mednyi Island is believed to be collapsing due to mercury contamination as a result of its seafood-heavy diet.
 Where does all that mercury in the environment come from anyway?
 Why, it's another biproduct of burning fossil fuels, of course, and predictably, rates of mercury pollution are only expected to increase.
 In some places in the US, even rainwater is showing high levels of contamination. [more inside]

+Getting your groceries delivered might be greener than driving to the store.
 In a University of Washington study, delivery vs. driving reduced CO2 emissions by half.
 Where's Webvan when you need it?